zsparal/api-documentation/README.md

 - [Source Code](https://github.com/mollie/api-documentation)

-We take [pull requests](https://github.com/mollie/api-documentation/pulls) from anyone on our documentation, if you think that something can be improved please open a PR.
+We take [pull requests](https://github.com/mollie/api-documentation/pulls) from anyone on our documentation, if you think that something can be improved, feel free to open a PR.

 All documentation should be written in US English.

-If you are a Mollie employee, please [don't include](https://en.wikipedia.org/wiki/Operations_security) any links to internal issue trackers or other internal applications in your PR or issue description, API examples or commit messages.
+If you are a Mollie employee: [don't include](https://en.wikipedia.org/wiki/Operations_security) any links to internal issue trackers or other internal applications in your PR or issue description, API examples or commit messages.

 Note that PhpStorm comes with a reStructuredText plugin.
 You can enable it from the Plugins preferences pane.
 It enables some syntax highlighting.